 - Division of Children and Adult Services: This includes, but is not limited to, Child Care, CPS and Foster Care. - Bureau for Child Support Enforcement (BCSE): This may include the return of the absent parent or the receipt of child support in excess of the WV WORKS check.
 The OSCAR System is used by BCSE.
 Workers can inquire into this system to determine the child support an AG is receiving each month.
-Information is used to determine unearned income and whether or not the AG is eligible for the Child Support Incentive Payment. - WV WORKS/SNAP E&T and BEP: This may include a change in work registration status, a request for application of a penalty or sanction or a report of new income or a change in income. - DFA-FS-2: Although this form is used by the client to report changes in his SNAP benefits, the information may affect the WV WORKS benefit. - Periodic Reporting Form: Although this is a mail-in redetermination for Medicaid, the information may affect the WV WORKS benefits. - RAPIDS System Alerts: These alerts notify the Worker that changes have occurred or are expected to occur and the information must be reviewed and appropriate action taken.
+Information is used to determine unearned income and whether or not the AG is eligible for the Child Support Incentive Payment. - WV WORKS/SNAP E&T and WorkForce West Virginia: This may include a change in work registration status, a request for application of a penalty or sanction or a report of new income or a change in income. - DFA-FS-2: Although this form is used by the client to report changes in his SNAP benefits, the information may affect the WV WORKS benefit. - RAPIDS System Alerts: These alerts notify the Worker that changes have occurred or are expected to occur and the information must be reviewed and appropriate action taken.
 All actions must be recorded in case comments.
-The following alerts directly effect WV WORKS eligibility but a chart of all alerts can be found in Appendix H of the RAPIDS User Guide: - Social Security Information - 124 Incorrect SSN - 126 SDX need to evaluate (Social Security has confirmed benefits) - 501 SDX need to open (Social Security has approved SSI) - 511 Name mismatch with Social Security - 513 Social Security number provided not on file

-- Household Composition

-- 035 Absent Parent moves into household

-- 038 Child custody changed
+The following alerts directly effect WV WORKS eligibility but a chart of all alerts can be found in Appendix H of the RAPIDS User Guide: - Social Security Information - 124 Incorrect SSN - 126 SDX need to evaluate (Social Security has confirmed benefits) - 501 SDX need to open (Social Security has approved SSI) - 511 Name mismatch with Social Security - 513 Social Security number provided not on file - Household Composition - 035 Absent Parent moves into household - 038 Child custody changed

-- 104 Youngest Child turns 6
+104 - Youngest Child turns 6

-- 094 19 year old graduating from high school
+094 - 19 year old graduating from high school

-- 095 18 year old graduating from high school
+095 - 18 year old graduating from high school

-- 169 Pregnancy Due this month.
+169 - Pregnancy Due this month.

-- 110 Pregnancy Past Due
+110 - Pregnancy Past Due

-- 100 Child turning 1
+100 - Child turning 1

-- Income
+Income

-- 503 Check DXNH for new hire information
+503 - Check Data Exchange for new hire information

-- 129 Direct Child Support reported
+129 - Direct Child Support reported

-- 242 CSI initiated
+242 - CSI initiated

-- 241 CSI ended
+241 - CSI ended

-- 240 Evaluate for CSI auxiliary
+240 - Evaluate for CSI auxiliary

-- Miscellaneous WV WORKS Program Information
+Miscellaneous WV WORKS Program Information

-- 078 Expected change set by worker on ACEC
+078 - Expected change set by worker on Expected Household Change screen

-- 067 Check "CO" on APGI
+067 - Check "CO" on APGI

-- 066 Check "Other" as reason on APGI
+066 - Check "Other" as reason on APGI

-- 243 30 Day employment follow-up
+243 - 30 Day employment follow-up

-- 244 60 day employment follow-up
+244 - 60 day employment follow-up

-- 096 Last work component completed
+096 - Last work component completed

-- 233 Work hours due
+233 - Work hours due

-- 216 Enter hours completed
+216 - Enter hours completed

-- 018 PRC sanction ending
+018 - PRC sanction ending

-- 074 Run eligibility confirmation
+074 - Run eligibility confirmation

-- 076 Requested verification due
+076 - Requested verification due

-- 214 WP client completing component
+214 - WP client completing component

-- DXRL: Information regarding the use of RAPIDS Data Exchange can be found in the RAPIDS User Guide.
-This system provides information about Social Security, Medicare, and unemployment information.
-The Worker uses a pin number or Social Security Number to check this information when a RAPIDS System alert is received.
-More detailed information regarding what the Worker finds in the Data Exchange may be found by checking the SOLQ system.